Lawyer, Partner - Montréal

 Services de gaz naturel RBC Inc. v.
 6036821 Canada Inc. (Gestion Première Alliance) et al.

 Counsel for the plaintiff in a natural-gas related lawsuit involving multiple technical issues, including whether a physical “swap” (a purchase and sale transaction) of natural gas constitutes an investment contract as defined in Quebec’s Securities Act.
-This matter will be heard before the Superior Court in May 2017.

 Services de gaz naturel RBC Inc. v.
 9080-9211 Québec Inc. (Les Propriétés Victoria) et al.